ZachVec/Notes/15445/homework1.md

 The specification of homework1 can be found [here](https://15445.courses.cs.cmu.edu/fall2020/homework1/).
 Before working on the homework, you may need to check if your sqlite3 DBMS has been properly installed and database [musicbrainz](https://15445.courses.cs.cmu.edu/fall2020/files/musicbrainz-cmudb2020.db.gz) has been downloaded.
 Just follow the instructions in guidance and you will be fine.

-Note: the database can be extremely hard to download if you are in countries or regions behind a firewall.
+Note: the database can be extremely hard to download and time-consuming if you are in countries or regions behind a firewall.

 ## Summary